littlebunch/bfpd-api/README.md

 # bfpd-api
-REST API for the Branded Food Products Database
+##REST API for the Branded Food Products Database
+Import this into your go workspace(https://golang.org/doc/code.html)